HTDerekLiu/intrinsic-simplification/00_coarsening/README.md

 ```
 and you will see three examples
 <img src="../assets/00.jpg" width="100%">
 where the images (from left to right) are the original mesh, barycentric points of the original vertices on the coarsened mesh, and the coarsend mesh.
-We want to by crystally clear that the visualization of the coarsened mesh in the demo is INACCURATE.
-Speficially, the edge lengths on the coarsened model is not the same as the actual intrinsic edge length.
-The correct intrinsic edge lengths requires to extract the edge length matrix `l` from the code.
+We want to be crystally clear that the visualization of the coarsened mesh in the demo is INACCURATE.
+Speficially, the edge lengths in the visualization is different from the actual intrinsic edge lengths.
+The correct edge lengths require to extract the edge lengths matrix `l` from the code.